Bouldering

-Bouldering, less commonly spelled bowldering, is a form of rock climbing that is performed on small rock formations or artificial rock walls without the use of ropes or harnesses.
+Bouldering is a form of rock climbing that is performed on small rock formations or artificial rock walls without the use of ropes or harnesses.
 While bouldering can be done without any equipment, most climbers use climbing shoes to help secure footholds, chalk to keep their hands dry and to provide a firmer grip, and bouldering mats to prevent injuries from falls.
 Unlike free solo climbing, which is also performed without ropes, bouldering problems (the sequence of moves that a climber performs to complete the climb) are usually less than 6 m tall.
 Traverses, which are a form of boulder problem, require the climber to climb horizontally from one end to another.
 Artificial climbing walls allow boulderers to climb indoors in areas without natural boulders.
 Bouldering competitions take place in both indoor and outdoor settings.

 The sport was originally a method of training for roped climbs and mountaineering, so climbers could practice specific moves at a safe distance from the ground.
 Additionally, the sport served to build stamina and increase finger strength.
 During the 20th century, bouldering evolved into a separate discipline.
 Individual problems are assigned ratings based on difficulty.
 Although there have been various rating systems used throughout the history of bouldering, modern problems usually use either the V-scale or the Fontainebleau scale.